 Indonesian people generally buy their food at local traditional markets or from vendors who travel through residential areas.
 In larger urban areas there are larger centrally located markets, as well as minimarts and large modern supermarkets, which often stock the same goods found in an Australian supermarket.

-It can be challenging to be a vegetarian or vegan in Indonesia but fresh vegetables, fruits, tofu and tempeh are readily available.
+It can be challenging to be a vegetarian or vegan in Indonesia, but fresh vegetables, fruits, tofu and tempeh are readily available.
 Gluten-free products are still not common in Indonesia and only available in high-end supermarkets in large urban centres.

-In rural areas, volunteers are limited to a private house or a room in a family home.
+Rural areas may have less variety and more basic amenities.
+Options include a private house or a room in a family home.

 In urban areas, the most popular form of transport is app-based motorcycle and taxi services.
 These are cheap, reliable and generally considered safe.

 In more rural areas there are minibus services and informal taxi and motorcycle taxi services.
 Larger buses provide transportation between major cities and towns.

 Volunteering in Indonesia

 Australian volunteer Beau shares his story about working with Yayasan Gaya Dewata, an organisation working to raise awareness and support people living with HIV and AIDS in Bali, Indonesia.

 When it comes to your safety and security you must be willing to adapt your behaviour and lifestyle to minimise the potential for being a target of crime.
 Like anywhere in the world, crime does exist in Indonesia.